 I considered going down the reduced fat route but in the end decided against it.
 Turns out the reduced fat biscuits contain marginally less fat but more sugar than the classic biscuits!

-The cherry filling
+The cherry drizzle

 The cherry mixture is super easy to make.
 I used a few prunes for a richer flavour but also to help make the mixture sticky and jam like.
 This is a trick I have used in my Polish rogaliki (rugelach) recipe as well as my easy blackberry cake.
 I promise you will NOT taste the prunes!